Kamwina Nsapu rebellion: Main phase, 2016–2017

 On 9 February 2017, fighting erupted in Tshimbulu between 300 militiamen and the armed forces in a reprisal attack by the militia.
 At least six people were killed, including one civilian.
 By the next day, 60 to 75 were reported killed by the armed forces, while at least two servicemen had been wounded.
 On 14 February, United Nations human rights spokeswoman Liz Throssell announced that at least 101 people had been killed by government forces between 9 and 13 February, with 39 women confirmed to have been among them.

 A few days later, a video showing members of the Congolese military killing civilians in the village of Mwanza Lomba was leaked.
 Human Rights Minister Marie-Ange Mushobekwa said that the video had not been authenticated, and Communications Minister Lambert Mende Omalanga said that it had filmed in another country "to destroy the image of the D.R.C."

 Two journalists have received death threats for their coverage of the conflict: Sosthène Kambidi of Radio télévision chrétienne in Kananga and Fabrice Mfuamba of Radio Moyo in Tshimbulu.

 On 18 February 2017, the Grand Séminaire de Malole (Great Seminary of Malole) in Kananga was ransacked by Kamwina Nsapu militants.
 It was the first time that they attacked a Roman Catholic target.
 Shortly after the attack, both Félicien Mwanama Galumbulula, the Bishop of Lwiza, and Laurent Monsengwo Pasinya, the Archbishop of Kinshasa, condemned the violence, and Justin Milonga, the vice governor of Kasaï-Central, called for the Kamwina Nsapu fighters to negotiate with the government.
 MONUSCO troops also toured Nganza and Malole in Kananga to calm the situation.

-As a result of the clashes, many parents have stopped sending their children to school.
+As a result of the clashes, many parents had stopped sending their children to school.
 However, on 26 February 2017, Justin Milonga, the vice governor of Kasaï-Central, said that the "insanity" needed to end and that children should resume going to school.